 Start with a flat course that includes a couple of short hills and ride it a few times repeating the hills.
 Then find an area that includes a loop or out and back courses that is mostly hills or a good combination, and add loops for a few workouts.

-I do not suggest finding a group that does hills on a regular bases and jumping in without conditioning yourself to take on different lengths and grades of hills.
+I do not suggest finding a group that does hills on a regular basis and jumping in without conditioning yourself to take on different lengths and grades of hills.

 Complete Best Effort Interval Workouts and Get Faster